top of page

 • Corrections

-The Florida DMV may require notarization or additional affidavits to accept the title.
+The DMV may require notarization or supporting affidavits.

-If someone signs on behalf of the buyer or seller:
+If someone signs on behalf of another party:

 • The Power of Attorney must be notarized

-Improper POAs are a common reason title transfers are rejected.
+Improper POAs are a common reason for rejection.

-4. The Transfer Is Part of an Estate or Trust
+4. When the Transfer Involves an Estate or Trust

 • Estate administration

-• Transfers processed directly at the tax collector’s office
+• Transfers completed directly at a tax collector’s office

-Depending on the situation, notarized documents may include:
+Depending on the transaction, notarized documents may include:

 • Vehicle title (seller acknowledgment)